The credit score you need for the Chase Sapphire Preferred (Now with an increased 80,000-point bonus!)

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 You can use the rewards you earn with it to pay for travel booked through the Chase Travel Portal at a rate of 1.25 cents per point.
-The Chase Travel Portal is powered by Expedia, so it’s super easy to use.
 And you can also use Chase points to transfer to 13 different travel partners to book expensive business-class flights and luxury hotel stays.
 This rewards credit card really is the best of both worlds.

-But you’ll need to be approved for the card before you can take advantage of it, so let’s review a few tips for increasing your approval chances.
+But you’ll need to be approved for the card before you can take advantage of it, so let’s review a few tips for how to get approved for Chase Sapphire Preferred.

 Know Chase’s application rules